aklump/loft_docs/README.md

     <a href="page2.html">Link to Next Page</a>

+## Search
+To enable search you need to create a file (it must at least contain a title `# Search Results`) called:

+        search--results.md

+And to add tags (space-separated) to any file you use the Markdown metadata as described [here](https://github.com/fletcher/MultiMarkdown/wiki/MultiMarkdown-Syntax-Guide), e.g.:

+        tags: do re mi

+        # Document...

 ## Todo Items/Tasklist
 Todo item aggregation is a neat feature that works thus.
 Add one or more todo items to your markdown source files using the [following syntax](https://github.com/blog/1375-task-lists-in-gfm-issues-pulls-comments) and when you compile, your todo items will be aggregated and sorted into a new markdown file called `_tasklist.md`.  **Do not alter the content of `_tasklist.md` or you will loose your work.**